joyent/conch-api/docs/modules/Conch::Route::HardwareProduct.md

 ### `DELETE /hardware_product/:hardware_product_id_or_other/specification?path=:path_to_data`

-Deletes a specific part of the json blob data in the `specification` field, treating the URI fragment as the JSON pointer to the data to be removed.
+Deletes a specific part of the json blob data in the `specification` field, treating the URI query parameter `path` as the JSON pointer to the data to be removed.
 All other properties in the json blob are left untouched.

 After the delete operation, the `specification` property must validate against [common.json#/definitions/HardwareProductSpecification](../json-schema/common.json#/definitions/HardwareProductSpecification).